jgm/djot.js/README.md

 - [X] pathological tests
 - [X] filter API
 - [X] replace current wasm in djot sandbox
+- [ ] make definition_list a proper node type? instead of style=":"
 - [ ] experiment with resolving style, start, type for lists in block.ts and putting the information on the -list annotation. this would simplify ast.